vidhidhakan/sql-project-3-music-/README.md

 Usage Notes

-fire-up your mysql server if it is not already running: mysqld
+fire-up your mysql server if it is not already running: mysql

 fire-up your editing environment